rachelsuk/hackbright-takehome/README.md

 ## How to use the API

-1. After cloning the repo, install dependencies

-   `$ pip3 install -r requirements.txt`
+1. Clone the repo.
+There are no required python packages.

 2. Open an interactive console